cpp-tutor/dbasic/README.md

 **Prerequisites:**

-* Recent `bison` (ideally trunk from https://github.com/akimd/bison), versions available with a "testing" or rolling release distro above 3.8 may work.
+* Recent `bison` (ideally trunk from https://github.com/akimd/bison), versions available with a "testing" or rolling release distro (3.8.2.x or above) may work.
 Note that a patch to the D skeleton file `/usr/share/bison/skeletons/d.m4` is currently required (see below); if running or patching `bison` is not possible simply copy `Parser.d` out of the `autogen` directory.

 * Recent D compiler, tested with both GNU `gdc` and LLVM `ldc`